-Those students whose international experience focused on clinical service, please follow the guidelines delineated in sections I, III and IV.
+Those students whose international experience focused on clinical service/observer ship, please follow the guidelines delineated in sections I, III and IV.

 - I. General Description Describe the general concept of your project/activity and the specific learning objectives.
-Include in your write up: - Name and location of host organization - Host Mentor - Date/duration of the elective - Responsibilities; i.e., description of what you did - II.
-Research Projects (clinical, bench, quality improvement, surveys, etc.) If you conducted research include the following sections: - Was IRB (Institutional Review Board) approval required for your project?
-(Yes/No/NA) - Background and Purpose of Study - o Identify gaps of knowledge addressed by your project - Explain the purpose of your study and how your work relates to the broader field of global health - Objectives; i.e., What were you hoping to accomplish in this project? - Methods; i.e., Provide a clear description of study population and data collection/analysis - Results & Conclusions - o Report and discussion of results (can be qualitative or quantitative) - o Discuss the impact of project/study on the study population - o Discuss future directions for your work, questions that you would like to pursue further
+Include in your write up: - a.
+Name and location of host organization - b.
+Host Mentor - c.
+Date/duration of the elective - d.
+Responsibilities, i.e., description of what you did - II.
+Research Projects (clinical, bench, quality improvement, surveys, etc.) If you conducted research include the following sections: - a.
+Was IRB (Institutional Review Board) approval required for your project?
+(Yes/No/NA) - b.
+Background and Purpose of Study - Identify gaps of knowledge addressed by your project. - Explain the purpose of your study and how your work relates to the broader field of global health. - c.
+Objectives: i.e., What were you hoping to accomplish in this project? - d.
+Methods, i.e., Provide a clear description of study population and data collection/analysis. - e.
+Results & Conclusions - Report and discussion of results (can be qualitative or quantitative) - Discuss the impact of project/study on the study population. - Discuss future directions for your work, questions that you would like to pursue.

 - III.
-Clinical Observation/ Elective Rotation If you participated in clinical observation/ rotation/ community service/ service-learning project, include the following sections: - Background: - o Discuss the unmet health needs in the community. - o Discuss the types of clinical/ service activities in the community. - Objectives - What were you hoping to accomplish in this project? - o What were you hoping to learn from this experience? - Present a description of the following: - o Local community you served / patient population - o Roles of care providers, and your roles within the healthcare team - Healthcare resources on site, regionally, etc., including the community organizations you worked with - o Your clinical or service responsibilities include scope and depth

-IV.
-Personal Impact

-- How did your experience meet or not meet your learning objectives? - Describe the best aspects of the experience. - Discuss the obstacles and opportunities that emerged during your applied experience, and how you handle these situations. - Describe the impact your experience has on personal and professional development, including future career goals. - List three remaining questions you still have that you would like to pursue further. - What advice would you give future students interested in doing a similar project at the host organization?
+Clinical Observation/ Elective Rotation If you participated in clinical observation/ rotation/ community service/ service-learning project, include the following sections: - a.
+Background: - Discuss the unmet health needs in the community. - Discuss the types of clinical/ service activities in the community. - b.
+Objectives - What were you hoping to accomplish in this project? - What were you hoping to learn from this experience? - c.
+Present a description of the following: - Local community you served / patient population. - Roles of care providers, and your roles within the healthcare team - Healthcare resources on site, regionally, etc., including the community organizations you worked with - Your clinical or service responsibilities include scope and depth. - IV.
+Personal Impact - a.
+How did your experience meet or not meet your learning objectives? - b.
+Describe the best aspects of the experience. - c.
+Discuss the obstacles and opportunities that emerged during your applied experience, and how you handle these situations. - d.
+Describe the impact your experience has on personal and professional development, including future career goals. - e.
+List three remaining questions you still have that you would like to pursue further. - f.
+What advice would you give future students interested in doing a similar project or elective at the host organization?